 Alone in the Dark is an action-adventure game made by French developer Infogrames and originally released in 1992 for DOS.
 It was re-released the following year in CD-ROM format and ported to the FM Towns and PC-98 computers.
 It was also ported in 1994 to Macintosh and 3DO and the following year to the Acorn 32-bit computer.
 And in 2014 it was released for iOS.

-Alone in the Dark came to life when French developer Infogrames decided to do an horror-themed game using the new 3D graphics and animation of the time.
-Unfortunately, animating an entire mansion in 3D wasn’t possible, so the designers decided to just animate the characters and the objects in a prerendered 2D background, which forced the use of fixed camera positions.
-The team also decided to use the haunted mansion trope as their horror setting since it’s a well established classic, but this time combined with Lovecraftian horror elements.
+Alone in the Dark came to life when Infogrames decided to do a horror-themed game using the new 3D graphics and animation of the time.
+Unfortunately, animating an entire mansion in 3D wasn’t possible, so the designers decided to just animate the characters and the objects in a pre-rendered 2D background, which forced the use of fixed camera positions.
+The team also decided to use the haunted mansion trope as their horror setting since it’s a well established classic horror trope but combined with Lovecraftian elements.